 “Your TSP is an asset that can be given to future generations and your social security income is not.
 As the condition of social security worsens, why is it not a good idea to conserve your willable assets and start drawing social security income at age 62?” – Jeff

-Jeff, this is a great question and one that we work with our financial planning clients a lot through the retirement planning process.
+Jeff, this is a great question and one that we work a lot on with our financial planning clients in the retirement planning process.

 We have a lot of conversations with Federal Employees about when is the most appropriate time for them to start Social Security.
 There are always two sides to this coin: math and emotion.